Safety net hospital: West Virginia

-Patient experience in safety net hospitals
+Patient experience in safety-net hospitals

-Studies have shown that safety net hospitals, when compared to non-safety net hospitals (and other healthcare institutions), do not perform as well in overall patient care and patient experience ratings.
-In response to these critiques, some safety net hospitals have begun to offer customer service trainings, conduct employee evaluations and advocate for policy changes that could improve the patient experience.
+Studies have shown that safety-net hospitals, when compared to non-safety-net hospitals (and other health-care institutions), do not perform as well in overall patient-care and patient-experience ratings.
+In response to these critiques, some safety-net hospitals have begun to offer customer-service trainings, conduct employee evaluations and advocate for policy changes that could improve the patient experience.

 Hospitals are trying to increase their compassion and quality of care in order to satisfy patient experiences.
 Patients with a satisfying care experience are more likely to recommend hospitals to others.